Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Related Works

 \textbf{Likelihood estimation with generative models.} Our approach is related to likelihood approximation frameworks based on CNFs \citep{chen_neural,tong2024improving,jing2022torsional} and diffusion models \citep{song2020score, karczewski2025diffusion}.
 We further build on ideas from steering the dynamics of generative models, as commonly done in guidance methods \citep{ho2021classifierfree, zheng2023guided, bansal2023universal} and in compositional generation \citep{liu2022compositional, skreta2025feynman}.
 In this context, recent work on compositional diffusion \citep{, skreta2025feynman} introduces strategies for computing the density of a model along trajectories simulated by another one, while a related formulation for density guidance is presented in \citet{karczewski2025devil}.
 We draw inspiration from these approaches to formalize our simulation-based likelihood ratio estimation.

 \textbf{Density ratio estimation.} Traditional methods for density ratio estimation include moment matching, probabilistic classification, and direct ratio matching, as reviewed in \citet{Sugiyama2010DensityRE}, while recent work has revisited this problem. \citet{rhodes2020telescoping} propose a strategy that combines probability paths between distributions with classification-based objectives to estimate density ratios.
-Another method exploits Time Score Matching (TSM) \citep{choi2022density}, which expresses the $\log$ density ratio as the integral of the time-derivative of intermediate densities along an interpolation path.
+Other methods exploit Time Score Matching (TSM) \citep{choi2022density,chen2026a}, which expresses the $\log$ density ratio as the integral of the time-derivative of intermediate densities along an interpolation path.
 In this setting, authors in \citet{yu2025density} introduce a diffusion-based extension of TSM with a closed-form objective on data-conditioned probability paths.
-In contrast, our model avoids interpolating between numerator and denominator densities and leverages the exact-likelihood properties of CNFs to track density ratios dynamically.
+In contrast, our model avoids interpolating between numerator and denominator densities and instead leverages a single conditional CNF to track density ratios dynamically, without retraining for each pair of compared distributions.

 \textbf{Likelihood comparisons for scRNA-seq.} Density estimation with Gaussian processes and mixture models has been used to identify prioritized cellular states during differentiation processes \citep{otto2024quantifying} and compare samples of cells as distributions \cite{wang2024visualizing}.
 Other methods focus on differential abundance analysis, assessing whether a cell state is enriched according to different conditional distributions approximated with k-Nearest-Neighbors (kNN) algorithms \citep{dann2022differential, burkhardt2021quantifying} or Variational Autoencoders (VAE) \citep{boyeau2025deep}.
 However, none of the mentioned studies relies on flexible, parameterized exact-likelihood estimation as in scRatio.